criticalpathinstitute/data_curation_template/README.md

 **Before submission:**

 - Share dataset best practices document (in progress).
 Includes guidelines on how to best submit “tidy” data.
 - Clarify what data to expect from each source.
-If this is not specified in the DCA, it should be spelled out in some other communications.
+If this is not specified in the DCA, it should be spelled out in pre-curation survey (TODO add link to survey).
 - Datasets should include a manifest (a list of all included files).
 We prefer that contributor create a manifest before uploading the data, but one could be created automatically.

 **Perform automated data checks:**